Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 ### Sending to a local client (loopback)

 The local client case is the most complicated case, and has some special logic for it.
-When an item is destined for a LoopBack destination, what happens is based on the current UpdateStage as compared to the UpdateStage requested for the message.
+When an item is destined for a LoopBack destination, the message is simply added to the incoming message queue for the specified FrameTiming.
+If the frame timing is FrameTiming.End, that'll cause it to be executed at the end of the current frame; otherwise, it will be executed at the beginning of the next frame.

-- If the update stage is the current stage, then message.Handle() is called immediately.
-If this was the only destination, no serialization is performed at all - the message is simply handled on the spot.
-- If the update stage is a later stage than the current stage, a new NativeArray is created with Allocator.TempJob, the message is serialized to it, and its data is placed in the incoming queue for the **current** frame.
-(See "Receiving Messages" below for elaboration on how the incoming queue works.)
-- If the update stage is an earlier stage than the current stage, a new NativeArray is created with Allocator.TempJob, the message is serialized to it, and its data is placed in the incoming queue for the **next** frame

-When the message can't be handled immediately, the use of `Allocator.TempJob` provides an extremely efficient allocation of the NativeArray that can last long enough for it to be handled before it must be deallocated.
+The use of `Allocator.TempJob` provides an extremely efficient allocation of the NativeArray that can last long enough for it to be handled before it must be deallocated.
 Based on benchmarks, `Allocator.TempJob` is nearly as fast as `Allocator.Temp`, and orders of magnitude faster than a standard allocation.

 When serializing messages for loopback, the logic follows the above two cases depending on whether there is only one destination or multiple - if there is only one, the data is serialized directly to the newly created array via a FastBufferWriter; when there are multiple destinations, it's copied into this array from the one allocated with `Allocator.Temp`, so there is still only one serialization call.